vradarserver/vrs/Design/state-history.md

 state of the aircraft was at any given time.
 You cannot look at a record full of changes and know what the current values for the unchanged fields are without reading backwards through the database until you find the last change to those fields.

+### Usage

+VRS will need to be able to quickly retrieve state histories for the following situations:

+1. Time shifted playback of all aircraft seen on a receiver.
+The user interface will offer up UI to start playback of saved history at a given date and time.
+The UI then displays the recorded state one list at a time.

+   The ```CreatedUTC``` field on ```AircraftList``` supports the retrieval of aircraft lists for playback.

+2. Time shifted playback of a single flight.
+Not sure if this will be in the first release but it would be possible via the ```Flight``` table and the ```CreatedUTC``` field on ```AircraftList```.

+3. Display the actual flight track on BaseStation.sqb reports.
+See section re. tying session history flights to BaseStation.sqb files later in this document.

+4. Use state history as a source for the standard reports.
+Reports that look to the old Flights table for criteria should map onto the ```FlightView``` view fairly easily, but those that searched ```Aircraft``` might get tricky.
+A flight can be comprised of any number of versions of a single aircraft.
+However, it should be possible.

+5. Use state history for sundry aircraft list values that normally come from BaseStation.sqb - in particular the number of flight records previously seen for an aircraft.
+Given this would use the aircraft's ICAO that should not be a problem, ```FlightView``` exposes the ICAO.

+6. Add a new report that can only run from state history that shows the changes in state over the course of a flight, for example the changes in altitude and when they occur, changes in speed, full track etc. This would be showing data for a single ```Flight```.

+### Common Schema

 #### VRSSession